apollographql/apollo-client/docs/source/development-testing/developer-tooling.md

 The "Apollo" tab will appear in the Chrome console if a global `window.__APOLLO_CLIENT__` object exists in your app.
 Apollo Client adds this hook to the window automatically unless `process.env.NODE_ENV === 'production'`.
 If you would like to use the devtools in production, just manually attach your Apollo Client instance to `window.__APOLLO_CLIENT__` or pass `connectToDevTools: true` to the constructor.

-Find more information about contributing and debugging on the [Apollo Client DevTools GitHub page](https://github.com/apollographql/apollo-client-devtools).
+Find more information about contributing and debugging on the [Apollo Client Devtools GitHub page](https://github.com/apollographql/apollo-client-devtools).

 ## Apollo Codegen